silkaitis/MaxTemp/Readme.md

 **Interpretation**

 Minneapolis had the largest change in maximum temperature over the 30 day period.
 Washington has the largest maximum temperature delta in a single day with a 22.16 degree change.
-Most cities have a pattern in their autocorrelation plot which is not surprising.
-Max temperature changes throughout the year; the max temperature in December is less than the max temperature in June.
+Autocorrelation plots illustrate a lag 1 correlation which is reasonable since weather one day is dependent upon the previous day.

 **Code**